Toyota Corolla (E140)

-The Toyota Corolla (E140/E150) is the tenth generation of cars sold by Toyota under the Corolla nameplate.
-The Toyota Auris replaced the Corolla hatchback in Japan and Europe, but was still badged "Corolla" in Australia and New Zealand.
+The Toyota Corolla (E140/E150) is the tenth generation of cars marketed by Toyota under the Corolla nameplate.
+The Toyota Auris replaced the Corolla hatchback in Japan and Europe, but remained badged as a "Corolla" in Australia and New Zealand.

 The chassis of the E140 is based on the Toyota MC platform, with the E150 model deriving from the New MC platform.
-In other words, the Japanese market E140 carried its MC platform over from the previous E120.
-The versions sold in the Americas, Southeast Asia and the Middle East are based on the widened edition of this platform.
-Models sold in Australia, Europe and South Africa used the more sophisticated New MC underpinnings, and were thus designated as E150.
+The Japanese market E140 carried its MC platform over from the previous E120, using a narrow body for its chassis.
+The versions sold in the Americas, Southeast Asia and the Middle East are based on the widened body of this platform.
+Models sold in Australia, Europe and South Africa used the more sophisticated New MC underpinnings, and were designated as E150.
 The wide-body E150 was first released in China and Europe in early 2007, while the wide-body E140 was released in Americas and parts of Asia later in the year.